Find out the best way to teach a pop song.

 You can subscribe to my YouTube channel to keep up to date with more videos such as this, as well as teaching videos and quick wins too.

-As promised, here is your link to today’s free download, my Pop Teaching Algorithm to help you choose the right pop song and teaching method to teach your students.
+As promised, below is a link to today’s free download, my Pop Teaching Algorithm to help you choose the right pop song and teaching method to teach your students.

 If you’re looking for some free sheet music and chord charts, be sure to check out my Top 10 Pop Songs as well.